MaterialFoundry/Worldbuilder/docs/articles/articles.md

 You can edit the title of the article when the article is in [edit mode](#playedit-mode).

 ### Linked Documents
 It is possible to link Foundry documents (Actors, Scenes, etc) to a Worldbuilder article.
 Linked documents show up at the top of the article, clicking them will open the relevant sheet of that document.
+Depending on how the [sidebar options](#sidebar-options) are configured, some sidebar options might be automatically populated and updated.

 You can change which documents are linked by going into [edit mode](#playedit-mode) and dragging a document (from the Foundry sidebar) onto the box, or deleting it by clicking on the :fontawesome-solid-trash: icon of existing documents.